Aldrnarie/SoloLearn/README.md

-# SoloLearn
+# Training Exercises
-My SoloLearn Exercises and Qualifications
+My Exercises and Qualifications

-These are my exercises amd qual;ifications for my experience
+These are my exercises amd qualifications for my experience